Thalkirchen-Obersendling-Forstenried-Fürstenried-Solln: Thalkirchen

 Thalkirchen is located on the river Isar and is a mostly residential district.
 Sights include the Flaucher, a part of the Isarauen ("floodplains") and a popular recreation site, and Tierpark Hellabrunn (Munich Zoo) which can be found on the opposite side of the river from Thalkirchen.
 The U-Bahn station Thalkirchen provides westside riverfront access to the zoo, which is on the eastern bank of the river.
 This is possible because of the Tierpark bridge, connecting the two sides, which is very close to the location of the U-Bahn station.

 Obersendling

 Obersendling is located up-slope from Thalkirchen and north of Solln.
 The district is dominated by Siemens which has a large presence at Siemenswerke.
 The district can be reached by U-Bahn via the Aidenbachstraße and Obersendling stations, which are on the U3 line.
-It is also served by the München Siemenswerke station, which is on the S7, S20, and S27 S-Bahn lines.
+It is also served by the München Siemenswerke station, which is on the S7 and S20 and is served by regional trains.